Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/Setup.md

 ![](./assets/julia_prompt.png){:width="80%"}

-## 2. Install Project Dependencies
+## 2. Install the Project Dependencies

 This homework requires installing some Julia packages.
 Open your julia